Igawawen: Under the Kingdom of Kuku

 The history of the Kingdom of Kuku did not end there, although the kingdom was weakened.
-Sidi Ahmed or el-Kadi was replaced by his brother, el-Hussine, and Great Kabylia had kept its independence.
-In the year 1529, that is to say two or four years after the capture of Algiers by Khayr ed-Din, a peace treaty was concluded by the Aït Ulkadi and the Regency of Algiers, the latter recognizing the undisputed master of the independent Great Kabylia, el-Hussine, but also imposing an annual tax, which has never been paid.
+Sidi Ahmed el-Kadi was replaced by his brother, el-Hussein, and Great Kabylia had kept its independence.
+In the year 1529, that is to say two or four years after the capture of Algiers by Khayr ed-Din, a peace treaty was concluded by the Aït Ulkadi and the Regency of Algiers, the latter recognizing the undisputed master of the independent Great Kabylia, el-Hussein, but also imposing an annual tax, which has never been paid.
 Ammar Boulifa says about this:"The non-execution of this part of the agreement signed with the Turks is not surprising, because the Bel-K'adhi (Aït Ulkadi), who refused to pay this tax, only followed and respect the traditions of their country."The Spanish historian, Diego de Haëdo, in his work, History of the Kings of Algiers, which was published in 1612, wrote about the Zwawa, which he called "Azuagos" or "Mores de Kouko", and he also wrote about the Kingdom of Kuku, whose king was cited as a powerful ruler.
 De Haëdo had said that the Zwawa were very numerous, that they only came and went back, buying weapons, roaming freely in Algiers, as if the city was theirs.

 In 1576, 1,000 Zwawa participated in the capture of Fez in Morocco as allies of the Regency of Algiers, in which they supported the future Saadian sultan, Abu Marwan Abd al-Malik, against his nephew, Muhammad al-Mutawakkil.
 The Zwawa were equipped with muskets, and they were noted to be good soldiers.
 Muhammad al-Mutawakkil was defeated.

-1541 the Zouaoua supported Charles V in his Expedition to Algiers by sending 2000 men to his army.
+In 1541, the Zouaoua supported Charles V in his Expedition to Algiers by sending 2000 men to his army.
 Hassan Pasha responded in 1542 by attacking and massacring the Zouaoua.
-In 1546, Amar had succeeded his father, el-Hussine, to the throne.
+In 1546, Amar had succeeded his father, el-Hussein, to the throne.
 Amar had reigned until his assassination in 1618, because of "tyranny" and his weakness against the Regency of Algiers who led two punitive expeditions, in 1607 in which they reached Jema'a n Saharij among the Aït Frawsen, and in 1610 when they had reached their capital, Kuku.
 Amar had been replaced by his brother, Mohammed.
 Amar's wife, who was pregnant, took refuge with her parents' family, the Hafsid family in Tunis, and gave birth to a boy, Ahmed.
 Ahmed was nicknamed "Boukhtouch", meaning the man with the javelin, and his full name was Sidi Ahmed et-Tunsi.
 In the 1630s, Sidi Ahmed returned to Kabylia with Hafsid troops from Tunis, then avenged his father's death, and took control of Great Kabylia.

-Ahmed had left Kuku, and returned to the village of his ancestors, Awrir NAït Ghubri, then moved to Tifilkut among the Illilten tribe.
+Sidi Ahmed had left Kuku, and returned to the village of his ancestors, Awrir NAït Ghubri, then moved to Tifilkut among the Illilten tribe.
 This marked the end of Kuku as a political capital.
 However, the ruling family remained the same, but under a different name: Aït Boukhtouch, or Iboukhtouchen.